 In the process, it is not uncommon for some to become resistant and start displaying escapist behaviors.
 The level of resistance depends on the severity of the issues and the level of consciousness of the person.
 The deeper these issues are, the stronger the resistance; The lower their consciousness, the more they seek avoidance behaviors.
 It is then my job to bring them into a heightened level of self-awareness, reconnect them with that inner-self which drove them to engage a life coach in the beginning and enable them to overcome these limits.

-My Escapist Behaviors in the Past
+My Escapist Behavior in the Past

 Dealing With Escapism

 It doesn’t take a rocket scientist to know that avoidance does not solve anything.
-The proverb, Ignorance Is Bliss, is probably one of the single most deluded proverbs of all time.
+The proverb ‘Ignorance is bliss’ is probably one of the most delusional proverbs of all time.
 If there is an issue you are facing with, that issue doesn’t disappear by avoiding it.
-It’s still there; it always will be until you face it.
-It’s like an ostrich burying its head in the sand – Just because you are turning your head away from everything else and pretending everything is okay, does not mean it is okay.
+It’s still there; it will always be there until you face it.
+It’s like an ostrich burying its head in the sand — just because you turn your head away from everything and pretend that everything is okay, does not mean that it is okay.

 Sure, it may seem easy to just avoid your issues.
-It may seem easy to just sleep everything away and wake up to a bright and sunny morning the next day, with everything faded away into a semi-distant memory.
+It may seem easy to just sleep everything away and wake up to a bright and sunny morning the next day, with everything faded into a semi-distant memory.

 But these don’t solve anything.
 You may get a temporal sense of relief from not having to face what you are trying to avoid.
-But who are really lying to?
+But who are you really lying to?
 Seriously, who?
-You don’t get anything solved from hiding, avoiding or escaping.
+You don’t get anything solved from hiding, avoiding, or escaping.
 You just end up backing off from them all the way until you are eventually walled into a corner one day and you have no choice but to face them.

 Until you acknowledge and muster the courage to deal with what you are trying to escape from, your issues will not miraculously disappear.
 They will continue to be there, creating looping patterns in your life.
-You will keep finding yourself getting stuck in similar situations and contexts, thinking the same things, feeling the same emotions, doing the same things — over, and over, and over again — until the day you finally decide to do something about them.
+You will keep finding yourself stuck in similar situations and contexts, thinking the same things, feeling the same emotions, and doing the same things — over, and over, and over again — until the day you finally decide to do something about them.
 Loops require conscious intervention in order to break out of them.

-I’m not saying facing your issues is easy.
+I’m not saying that facing your issues is easy.
 It’s not.
 When you are trying to avoid something, it is usually a reflection of deeper inner issues which you have not resolved.
 These issues are delicate.
 These issues are very real.
 It takes true strength and courage to be able to face them head on.

 And in the process of working through your issues, you don’t always win.
 Sometimes you may make some headway, only to be subdued afterward.
 Sometimes, you get beaten back down almost immediately.
 This is especially so if it involves dealing with something you have been struggling with since a while back.